selflash/ofxSelflash/README.md

 If you see following error when you build.
 ![1-1](howtouse/1-1.png)

-Please change 'C++ Source' to 'Objective-C++ Srouce' of NativeWindow.cpp.
+Please change "C++ Source" to "Objective-C++ Source" of NativeWindow.cpp.
 ![1-2](howtouse/1-2.png)

-Also change Mouse.cpp please.
+Please also change Mouse.cpp in the same way.
 ![1-3](howtouse/1-3.png)

-Please Copy fl-folder from ofxSelflash/bin/data to your project-folder/bin/data
+Please copy fl-folder in "ofxSelflash/bin/data" to "your project folder/bin/data".
 ![2-1](howtouse/2-1.png)